idno/known/docs/install/sharedhost/arvixe.md

 ![Your new site](https://withknown.com/img/docs/arvixe/27-home.png)

 You may also want to create the social network plugins for your site now.
-You can find details for setting up these plugins here.